anodyne/nova/README.md

 * updated sim/docked to handle viewing individual docked items
 * updated the basic install data
 * updated the docking model
+* updated the language files
+* updated the ajax controller to handle the docking form stuff
+* updated the ajax controller to handle the docking sections stuff
+* updated the site controller to handle the docking form stuff
+* udpated the site controller to handle the docking sections stuff
+* updated the control panel to notify of docking requests
 * removed the old docking request email views
 * removed sim_docked view file
+* fixed bug in specs form management where values couldn't be added to the dropdown menus
+* fixed bug in tour form management where values couldn't be added to the dropdown menus
+* fixed bug in bio form management where values couldn't be added to the dropdown menus

 Changes in 0.9.5
 ----------------